-His plays have been produced by companies including Sydney Theatre Company, Melbourne Theatre Company, State Theatre Company of South Australia, Melbourne Festival, Belvoir, Malthouse Theatre and Windmill Theatre Company.
+His plays have been produced across Australia, New Zealand and the United Kingdom, by companies including Sydney Theatre Company, Melbourne Theatre Company, State Theatre Company of South Australia, Melbourne Festival, Belvoir, Malthouse Theatre and Windmill Theatre Company.

 Duncan holds an honours degree in Medical Science and Anthropology from the University of Adelaide.
 He is a graduate of Adelaide Centre for the Arts in Acting.
-Duncan has held positions as Associate Artist STCSA; Griffin Theatre Company Studio Member; and Associate Playwright at Sydney Theatre Company.
+Duncan has held positions as Associate Artist State Theatre Company of South Australia; Griffin Theatre Studio Member; and Associate Playwright at Sydney Theatre Company.